 Regina Catholic Schools Learning Online has been providing distance education opportunities to students residing in Regina and the surrounding area.
 Learning Online has teachers based out of all 5 of Regina Catholic High Schools and with the program office at Michael A. Riffel Catholic High School.
-Over 30 grade 9 to 12 courses are offered in Business Education, Humanities, Social Sciences, Mathematics, Sciences, and Technology.
+Over 40 grade 9 to 12 courses are offered in Business Education, Catholic Studies, Humanities, Social Sciences, Mathematics, Sciences, Health and Wellness, and Technology.

 Learning Online courses are asynchronous online courses.
 This means that students are able to work through their classes at their own pace and have flexibility as to where and when they work on their course material.
 Students are not required to log into the course at a specific time.
 All course work is completed on the computer, with the exception of the mathematics finals, which are paper and pencil exams.